pledge4future/co2calculator/README.md

 ## Contribution guidelines

-If you want to contribute to this project, please fork this repository and create a pull request if you want to contribute your changes back to this repository.
-Contributing to the project also requires the installation of the packages listed in `requirements-dev.txt`.
+If you want to contribute to this project, please fork this repository and create a pull request with your suggested changes.

+Running the unit tests and applying the pre-commit hooks requires installing the packages listed in `requirements-dev.txt`.

 ```
 $ pip install -r requirements-dev.txt